-Finance charges are calculated each billing cycle based on your APR and credit card balance, so your exact finance charge will typically vary from month to month.
+Finance charges are calculated each billing cycle based on your APR (your interest rate) and credit card balance, so your exact finance charge will typically vary from month to month.

 Creditors have different methods of calculating finance charges based on how they calculate your balance.
 Credit card issuers may calculate your finance charge using your daily balance, an average of your daily balance, the balance at the beginning or end of the month, or your balance after payments have been applied.
 It's now illegal for credit card issuers to charge a new finance charge on a balance you paid off in a previous billing cycle.